 At the beginning of the spring semester of the candidate’s third year, the candidate must have two members of the Department's faculty who have consented to serve as his/her advisors.
 From this point forward, students must register each semester for 12 credits in ECON 9998 and ECON 9999.
 The role of the advisors at this early stage is to help the candidate in finding a feasible research topic and to provide initial direction for his or her efforts.
 The candidate may change advisors should changes be in the candidate’s interests or other circumstances make this necessary.

 Defining the Proposal and the Proposal Defense

 Before the end of the third year, the candidate is expected to complete and defend a dissertation proposal.
 The dissertation proposal should set out the major questions to be explored and describe the methods and the data (if any) to be employed.
 The statement should be specific enough and detailed enough that the faculty can predict with reasonable assurance whether the work is a contribution to knowledge and can be successfully completed.
 Students should refer to the specific guidelines for the proposal available in Collab.

 Before scheduling a proposal defense a candidate must obtain the signatures of two tenured or tenured-track members of the Department of Economics at the University of Virginia who will be the main advisors of the candidate.
-The student should also indicate a third advisor.
-A third tenured or tenured-track faculty at the University (but not necessarily in the Economics Department).
-The DGS will appoint a third advisor if the student is unable to find a third advisor.
+The student should also indicate a third advisor, who should be a tenured or tenure track faculty member at the University (but not necessarily in the Economics Department).
+The DGS will appoint a third advisor if the student is unable to find one.
 The three readers will serve as the candidate's provisional committee.

 The candidate must submit a proposal limited to 15 double-spaced pages to the DGS two weeks before the scheduled proposal defense.
 The statement must have been approved by the candidate's provisional committee.